-Congresswoman Speier has been a champion for protecting our environment and moving America toward a clean energy economy throughout her career in California and Washington.
-She continues to lead efforts to fight global warming, preserve clean air and water, reduce our dependence on fossil fuels, create millions of jobs in clean energy manufacturing and innovation, and put public health above the interests of big polluters every step of the way in Congress.
-Here is just a snapshot of the work Speier is doing to make our country a better place to live and our economy a model for the future:
+Congresswoman Speier is a champion for protecting our environment and moving America toward a clean energy economy.
+Throughout her career in California and Washington, she has lead efforts to fight global warming, preserve clean air and water, reduce our dependence on fossil fuels, create millions of jobs in clean energy manufacturing and innovation, and put public health above the interests of big polluters every step of the way in Congress.

 The San Francisco Bay Restoration Act would fund comprehensive restoration of thousands of acres of Bay wetlands and tidal marsh, which are home to more than a hundred threatened and endangered species of wildlife and provide a natural barrier against flooding and sea level rise impacts.
 In addition, the bill would fund cleanup of toxic pollutants such as mercury and PCBs, local infrastructure projects to control stormwater runoff and improve the safety of sewage disposal, and assist state and local plans to adapt to climate change impacts on Bay water quality.

-Oil Drilling – Our State heritage, billions of dollars and hundreds of thousands of Californian jobs rely on a beautiful and unspoiled Pacific environment, which is why Speier has repeatedly sponsored legislation to prohibit oil drilling off the coast of California.
+Oil Drilling: Our State heritage, billions of dollars and hundreds of thousands of Californian jobs rely on a beautiful and unspoiled Pacific environment, which is why Congresswoman Speier has repeatedly sponsored legislation to prohibit oil drilling off the coast of California.

-Marine Sanctuaries – Speier is a strong advocate for our National Marine Sanctuaries and has sponsored legislation to expand and protect the Gulf of the Farallones and Cordell Bank sanctuaries, which are among the planet’s most biologically productive ecosystems and remain key offshore havens for migratory birds and marine species.
+Marine Sanctuaries: Congresswoman Speier is a strong advocate for our National Marine Sanctuaries and has sponsored legislation to expand and protect the Gulf of the Farallones and Cordell Bank sanctuaries, which are among the planet’s most biologically productive ecosystems and remain key offshore havens for migratory birds and marine species.